abi-pangenomics/FindFRs/README.md

 ## Output
 FindFRs produces output in several files.
 The files are stored in an output directory that is named based on the input .dot and .fasta files used.
 The following files types are produced:

-`.bed` : this file indicates the supporting subpath segments found for each FR in .bed format
+`.bed` : this file indicates the supporting subpath segments found for each FR in [bed](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format

 `.dist.txt` : this file lists the support and average supporing path length of each FR